mozkaya1/kubernetes-production-setup/README.md

-# Kubernetes Cluster Production Setup
+# Kubernetes Cluster Production Setup.

 This repository contains production-ready Kubernetes configurations for a multi-application environment running on Rancher.